giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 #### Judgments file
 Provide headed, tab-separated judgment files having the following columns (handily, but not necessarily, in this order):

-* "verb": verb names
+* `verb`: verb names
-* "sentence": sentence type based on experimental setting, may take the following values
+* `sentence`: sentence type based on experimental setting, may take the following values
     * `target`: verbs of interest, no object
-    * "control": verbs of interest, overt object
+    * `control`: verbs of interest, overt object
-    * "filler_no": intransitive verbs, no object
+    * `filler_no`: intransitive verbs, no object
-    * "filler_dobj": intransitive verbs, overt object
+    * `filler_dobj`: intransitive verbs, overt object
-* "telicity": verb telicity, may be either "telic" or "atelic"
+* `telicity`: verb telicity, may be either "telic" or "atelic"
-* "perfectivity": sentence perfectivity, may be either "perf" or "imperf"
+* `perfectivity`: sentence perfectivity, may be either "perf" or "imperf"
-* "s1, s2, s3... sN": a column for each participant to the experiment, numbered progressively, containing their raw Likert-scale judgments.
+* `s1, s2, s3... sN`: a column for each participant to the experiment, numbered progressively, containing their raw Likert-scale judgments.
 This script has been tested on 7-point Likert judgments, but it will work with any Likert scale you choose.

 Moreover, you may include two columns (either, both, or neither) that are going to be used in extended versions of this model, namely:
-* "iterativity": sentence iterativity, may be either "iter" or "noiter"
+* `iterativity`: sentence iterativity, may be either "iter" or "noiter"
-* "mannspec": verb manner specification, may be either "spec" or "nospec" They are useless for this script's purposes, but if you run the experiment including them in your design, you don't have to reshape your input to run the basic model.
+* `mannspec`: verb manner specification, may be either "spec" or "nospec" They are useless for this script's purposes, but if you run the experiment including them in your design, you don't have to reshape your input to run the basic model.

 ### Parameters